 - Area of Interest mechanism is reused for the area monitoring and notification to support Geofencing.

+- NEF do the mapping between the monitoring area and 3GPP network area.

 - If UTM/USS preconfigures some policies at SMF, SMF is able to take the appropriate network layer actions based on the monitoring report from AMF of Area of Interest. i.e. the policies are considered to be active instructions from UTM.